-Discovering the Secret Messages Found in Knit Like a Latvian
+Discover the Secret Messages in Latvian Mittens

-Latvian knitter Ieva Ozolina is on a mission to get everyone knitting mittens, with her new book of Latvian mitten patterns, Knit Like a Latvian.
+Latvian knitter Ieva Ozolina is on a mission to get everyone knitting mittens, with her book of Latvian mitten patterns, Knit Like a Latvian.
 Mittens play a hugely important role in Latvia’s culture and history.
 Mittens were given as wedding gifts and the act of making mittens for special occasions still continues today.
 Traditionally, every bride-to-be was expected to fill a “hope chest”, and the most lavish chests contained several hundred pairs of handmade mittens.
 Mittens were also given to the family of the couple and anyone involved in organizing the wedding.

 Nowadays, Latvian mittens, with their distinctive shape and diverse range of colors and patterns, are still a winter essential.
 Most of the patterns are derived from Latvian mythology and incorporate various folk symbols.
 Each knitted design has a different meaning and therefore every mitten has its own special story.